richardhenyash/artofnht/README.md

 Develop online sales capability|3

 ### Project Scope
-#### User Objectives
-* The user is searching for an artist to commission work.
-* The user is searching for comic art to buy.
-* The user is browsing comic art sites for inspiration.

 #### User Demographics
 * The primary users of the site will be comic art fans.
 The demographics of comic art fans are quite wide - male and female from ages 5 up to 60 who have an appreciation for comic art.
 * A simple, colorful and attractive design would fit this demographic.
 As the demographic is particularly interested in art and design, the site needs to reflect this and an attractive, vibrant and modern design is of high importance.

+#### User Requirements
+* Visually engaging
+* Simple to navigate
+* The key information should be layed out in a simple and clear way
+* Resonsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.

+#### User Stories
+* As a user I am searching for an artist to commission some work.
+* As a user I am searching for comic art to buy.
+* As a user I want to contact the artist.
+* As a user I want to browse comic art sites for inspiration.

 #### Functional Requirements
-* The user needs to be able to see a portfolio of the artist's work.
+* The user needs to be able to view a portfolio of the artist's work.
 * The user requires contact information to enable them to contact the artist.
 * The user potentially requires pricing information.
 It was decided during the initial stategy meeting with the client that pricing information would not be disclosed on the website, but would be provided on request.

 #### Constraints
 * Developer skill set - the developer is currently unable to develop an online sales capability, but this may be considered for future development phases.
 * The client is reluctant to create a social media presence on facebook, instagram etc, but does have an artist page on https://www.comicartfans.com/ which should be linked to.
 * The client has time constaints on the amount of work he can produce as he has a full time job.
-For this reason, we discussed and decided to incorporate a Subscribe button to the about page, which would allow the artist to produce art and then contact a mailing list of prospective buyers.
+For this reason, we discussed and decided to incorporate a Subscribe option, which would allow the artist to produce art and then contact a mailing list of prospective buyers.

 #### Business rules
 * Copyright notices - all comic book characters are copyright of their respective owners.
-Copyright notice should appear on each page in the footer.
+The copyright notice should appear on each page in the footer.

 #### Features
 The following key features have been identified and scored from 1 - 5 for importance and difficulty.
 The proposed development phase has also been indicated: